 Ho Chi Minh City to Siem Reap

-There are three ways to go to Siem Reap from Ho Chi Minh City.
-The first is to first go from Ho Chi Minh City to Phnom Penh and stopover there.
-The city of Phnom Penh is well worth a visit, from its almost European-like feel to the incredibly moving historic events detailed in the Killing Fields and represented at sites in the city (read more here).
+There are options when going to Siem Reap from Ho Chi Minh City.
+Firstly you can go from Ho Chi Minh City to Phnom Penh first, stopover there, and then carry on to Siem Reap.
+The city of Phnom Penh is well worth a visit, parts have an almost European-like feel, and then there is the incredibly moving historic events that took place in Cambodia and are detailed throughout the city but most importantly at Tuol Sleng and the Killing Fields (read more here).

 The second way to go from Ho Chi Minh City to Siem Reap is to fly.